kanaria69/Mainecoco/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## What did the fish say when it swam into a wall?
+Damn!